mikeroyal/Digital-Forensics-Guide/README.md

 * [ISO Standards Catalogue](https://www.iso.org/standards.html)

+[Federal Risk and Authorization Management Program (FedRAMP)](https://www.gsa.gov/technology/government-it-initiatives/fedramp) is a government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
+FedRAMP empowers agencies to use modern cloud technologies, with emphasis on security and protection of federal information, and helps accelerate the adoption of secure, cloud solutions.

+[Federal Information Security Management Act (FISMA)](https://csrc.nist.gov/topics/laws-and-regulations/laws/fisma)  is a United States federal law that defines a comprehensive framework to protect government information, operations, and assets against natural and manmade threats.
+This risk management framework was signed into law as part of the Electronic Government Act of 2002.
+Since 2002, FISMA's scope has widened to apply to state agencies that administer federal programs, or private businesses and service providers that hold a contract with the U.S. government.

 [Common Criteria for Information Technology Security Evaluation (CC)](https://www.commoncriteriaportal.org/cc/) is an international standard (ISO / IEC 15408) for computer security.
 It allows an objective evaluation to validate that a particular product satisfies a defined set of security requirements.

 [ISO 22301](https://www.iso.org/en/contents/data/standard/07/51/75106.html) is the international standard that provides a best-practice framework for implementing an optimised BCMS (business continuity management system).